raphaellaude/nyc-parcel-atm/pluto-hist/README.md

 ## Local set-up

+Make sure you have node.js and npm installed.

-1. Install dependencies: `npm install`
+1. `cd pluto-hist` from root and `npm install`

 2. Create a `.env` file with the following: